Henderson Bryan: International career

-In his ODI debut, he was dismissed for a 'duck' against Australia at Kingstown.
+On his ODI debut, he was dismissed for a 'duck' against Australia at Kingstown.
 However, he had his career best ODI figure of 10-1-24-4 in that match which earned him the Man of the Match Award.
 He represented West Indies in the 1999 Cricket World Cup.

 Domestic career

 He also played domestic cricket for Barbados and Griqualand West.